San Diego Wrongful Termination Lawyer

 Proving a wrongful termination can be challenging and usually requires the services of an employment law attorney who has extensive experience and detailed knowledge of both state and federal laws pertaining to employment and civil rights, as well as familiarity with court rulings in cases similar to yours.

-The attorneys at Bodell Law Group have chosen employment law as a primary practice area because of their commitment to a fair and equitable workplace in California.
+San Diego Employment attorneys at Bodell Law Group have chosen labor law as a primary practice area because of their commitment to a fair and equitable workplace in California.
 Gainful employment is a basic human right, one that should not be ripped away because of a whim or a bias.
 We are passionate about protecting the rights of our state’s citizens to work in a non-hostile environment without fear of losing their livelihood without reason.
 A stable and vibrant economy depends on employment security, and we will fight for that right if it has been unreasonably denied to you.

 As soon after your termination as possible, call Bodell Law Group in San Diego to schedule an appointment to come in and tell us your story.
 If you have a valid case based on discrimination, harassment, or on your exercising a legal right, or if your firing falls under one of the three exceptions to the At Will doctrine recognized by California law, we will take your case on a contingency fee retainer, meaning that you will not pay us anything unless you win your case.